ohsonali/FlightLineOfTheFuture/README.md

 [![Problem Demonstration](http://img.youtube.com/vi/L2CiMDEHdH8/0.jpg)](https://youtu.be/L2CiMDEHdH8 "Problem Demonstration")

 ## Acknowledgements
 Thank you to the National Security Innovation Network for providing us this opportunity and Kaitie Penry, our NSIN Point of Contact, for guiding us through the entire process.
 We'd also like to thank the U.S. Department of Defense for supporting programs like X-Force that allow university students to get involved in National Security.
 Thank you to Travis Air Force Base and Pheonix Spark Accelerator for providing us with an intriguing problem and the resources to solve it.
 Finally, thank you to TSgt.
 Evan Strahan and SSgt.
-Max Estrada for working with us every step of the way to create an effective end product designed specifically for airmen.
+Max Estrada for working with us every step of the way through brainstorming, prototyping, and ultimately developing an effective end product designed specifically for airmen.

 <img src="https://www.nsin.us/assets/img/app/social-media/fb-og-tag-image.png"
      alt="NSIN Logo" height = "200"